Hitler: The Last Ten Days: Plot

-The film is told primarily from the viewpoint of the fictional Hauptmann Hoffmann, an officer in the SS who is assigned to duty in the Führerbunker for what will prove the final days in the life of Adolf Hitler, as the Battle of Berlin rapidly moves towards final the defeat of the crumbling Nazi regime.
-Hoffmann observes a meeting of Hitler and his chief military staff, where the dire warnings by Field Marshall Wilhelm Keitel and General Hans Krebs of Berlin's imminent encirclement are ignored by Hitler, who orders an assault under the command of Felix Steiner in the belief that his will repel the Red Army.
+The film is told primarily from the viewpoint of the fictional Hauptmann Hoffmann, an officer in the SS who is assigned to duty in the Führerbunker for what will prove the final days in the life of Adolf Hitler, as the Battle of Berlin rapidly moves towards the final defeat of the crumbling Nazi regime.
+Hoffmann observes a meeting of Hitler and his chief military staff, where the dire warnings by Field Marshal Wilhelm Keitel and General Hans Krebs of Berlin's imminent encirclement are ignored by Hitler, who orders an assault under the command of Felix Steiner in the belief that it will repel the Red Army.
 While he is pleased with the opportunity to be working so close to his country's leader, and Hitler himself identifies the young Hauptmann as someone with potential, Hoffmann quickly notices how despondent the senior military staff privately are about the situation, even as they celebrate Hitler's 56th birthday.
 Nonetheless, he resolves to join a number of other officers and officials, including Hitler's partner Eva Braun, along with Joseph Goebbels and his wife Magda, who make a pact to stay in the bunker until the end and kill themselves should Berlin fall to the Red Army.
 All the while, Hitler refuses to acknowledge the dire reality of the situation, and makes plans to ethnically cleanse the British Isles and Soviet Union following a future Nazi conquest.

 Hitler's view of the situation finally comes crashing down on the afternoon of 22 April, when he irately demands to know why he has not received any update on Steiner's attack, and is reluctantly informed by General Alfred Jodl that Steiner did not proceed with the attack, having only one-tenth the number of forces necessary to have any hope of success, and that the fall of Berlin and total defeat of the Nazi regime is now virtually assured.
 Hitler furiously accuses the assembled military staff of treachery and incompetence, before dejectedly affirming his intention to kill himself before he can be captured by the Soviets.
 Afterwards, the senior military staff are left paralysed by indecision out of fear of reprisal from Hitler if they try acting without instructions from him, hastening the deterioration of the situation.
-However, Hitler is brought out of his depression when he reads a horoscope from 1941 describing the end of World War II and takes it to mean that he will turn the situation around and defeat the Allies (unaware that the horoscope is actually describing his own defeat), and further encouraged by hearsay that an American and Soviet unit fell out and began attacking each other, ordering a renewed assault on the Red Army by General Walther Wenck.
+However, Hitler is brought out of his depression when he reads a horoscope from 1941 describing the end of World War II and takes it to mean that he will turn the situation around and defeat the Allies (unaware that the horoscope is actually describing his own defeat).
+He is further encouraged by hearsay that an American and Soviet unit fell out and began attacking each other, and orders a renewed assault on the Red Army by General Walther Wenck.